The life of a bartender…We’ve all heard the cliches.

 Not all bartending positions are created equal.
 Some bartenders work part time, some bartenders work during the day, and others only work at events.
 The lives of all these individual bartenders are naturally going to be different.

-So in order to keep this article as useful and relevant as possible, I’m going to make a few assumptions first.
+So in order to keep this article as useful and relevant as possible, I’m going to make a few assumptions about the life of a bartender first.

 Assumption 1: You are a night time bartender and you start anywhere between 5-8pm and finish anywhere between 2-5am.
 Most bartenders work nights because this is where the action is and this is where the money is.
 If you’re interested, here’s what a shift looks like for a daytime bartender.

 Assumption 2: You live reasonably close to work.
 It sucks when you live too far away from work.
 Trust me, I’ve been there.
 When you have to drive an hour to get home, it makes it very difficult to have a drink with your colleagues after work.
 The closer you live to work, the more enjoyable your time behind the stick will be.
 And most bartenders live reasonably close to work.

 Assumption 3: You like people.
 Bartending is a people person job.
 If you don’t like people, you won’t enjoy this profession… So don’t become a bartender if this is you.
 Almost all of your time as a bartender will be spent surrounded by people.
 Some annoying, some funny, some cool, and some really weird.
 You’ve got to thrive (or at least be OK) on that.

 The days of night-time bartenders are mostly shrouded in mystery.
 Most people have no idea what they get up to.
 They assume that they’re probably hung-over, in bed, and sleeping in until noon…

 I hate to admit it, but most of the time, they’re right.
 Bartenders do like to “sleep-in,” but not because they’re innately lazy, it’s because they don’t go to bed until the early hours in the morning.